Chart Color Schemes

 Wellington is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Wellington, as per the latest Census, 88.8% of dwellings were houses, with the remaining 11.2% comprising semi-detached homes, apartments, and other types.
-This is similar to Non-Metro NSW's breakdown of 88.0% houses and 12.1% other dwellings.
-Home ownership in Wellington stood at 36.8%, comparable to Non-Metro NSW.
-Mortgaged dwellings accounted for 25.2%, while rented properties made up 38.1%.
-The median monthly mortgage repayment was $936, below the Non-Metro NSW average of $1,450 and significantly lower than the national average of $1,863 recorded in August 2021.
-Weekly rent in Wellington was $230, compared to $280 in Non-Metro NSW and $375 nationally.
+In Wellington, as per the latest Census evaluation, 88.8% of dwellings were houses, with the remaining 11.2% being semi-detached, apartments, or other types.
+In comparison, Non-Metro NSW had 88.0% houses and 12.1% other dwellings.
+Home ownership in Wellington stood at 36.8%, similar to Non-Metro NSW's figure.
+The remaining dwellings were either mortgaged (25.2%) or rented (38.1%).
+The median monthly mortgage repayment was $936, lower than Non-Metro NSW's average of $1,450.
+Weekly rent in Wellington was recorded at $230, compared to Non-Metro NSW's $280.
+Nationally, Wellington's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing